mangusta123/indoorpos1/README.md

 Examples of these file have been included in the project's main trunk (see n5_2f.png, N5-ap.txt, N5-radioMap.txt)

-These data are supposed to be fetched on-the-fly from a remote storage, preferably NoSQL-based
+These data are supposed to be fetched on-the-fly in JSON format from a remote storage, preferably NoSQL-based

 document-oriented DB to enhance data availability and make the program better fit real-time constraints.